swansontec/eslint-config-standard-kit/README.md

 This package auto-generate its configuration files based on the official [eslint-config-standard](https://github.com/standard/eslint-config-standard), [eslint-config-standard-jsx](https://github.com/standard/eslint-config-standard-jsx), and [eslint-config-standard-with-typescript](https://github.com/standard/eslint-config-standard-with-typescript) packages.
 This means you are getting the exact same rules as the official Standard.js project, just combined & filtered into a more convenient format.

 Flow support uses the recommended settings from [eslint-plugin-flowtype](https://github.com/gajus/eslint-plugin-flowtype).

+## Contributing

+Pull requests are welcome!
+This library uses its own rules for linting & formatting, so please be sure the pre-commit hooks pass.

+The unit tests use a snapshot system to verify that our output doesn't change.
+If you need to update the snapshots, just run `UPDATE=1 yarn test` to re-generate those.

+To test the web interface, just use `yarn prepare` to compile the code, then open / refresh `public/index.html`.